dymodi/dymodi.github.io/Research/2018-MobiSys/outline-draft-3.md

 In processinhg the real world data, we find following problems in the datasets:

 Spatial inconsistency:
-1. Inaccurate POI information (e.g. Wrong latitude/longitude of restaurant or customer)
+1. Inaccurate restaurant POI information(latitude, longitude, floor)
+2. Inaccurate customer POI information(latitude, longitude, floor)
-2. Inaccurate rider positioning (e.g. Wrong latitude/longitude of rider)
+3. Inaccurate rider positioning (latitude/longitude)

 Temporal inconsistency:
-1. Invalid speed. ( e.g. >10m/s indoor situation)
-2. Abonormal rider behavior. (e.g. potential rider fraud)
+1. Abonormal rider behavior. (e.g. potential rider fraud: late arrival, late delivery)

 <!---
 Before utilizing the data for modeling, we need to verify the data consistency and remove or correct the wrong data.
 Thanks to the various data sources, same event is usually covered by multiple data reocords hence that redundency existis.
 Verification is possible due to data redundency.
 For example, The rider's arrival at a restaurant is recorded in the riders' behavior data and rider's trace data.